 What makes an object a work of art to me is a feeling that the thing is “special,” imbued with a sense of the person who made the thing and the place where that person grew into the artist he or she is.
 Art evokes presence, I am thinking, and that is why it is special.

-The process of the manufacture of an art object or the performance of some song or dance or story has to incorporate the history, meaning and cultural identity inherent in the artist and in the place, I am thinking.
-If art is to be a real expression of the person who is making it, then it does have to built out of pieces of that person’s heart.
+The process of the manufacture of an art object or the performance of some song or dance or story has to incorporate the history, meaning and cultural identity inherent in the artist and in the place.
+If art is to be a real expression of the person who is making it, then it does have to be built out of pieces of that person’s heart.

 A business is also a human-made thing.
 Could it not be practiced as an art?
 Hmmm….